sapegin/grunt-webfont/Readme.md

 If `false` the SVGO optimization will not be used.
 This is useful in cases where the optimizer will produce faulty web fonts by removing relevant SVG paths or attributes.

+#### normalize

+Type: `boolean` Default: `false`

+When using the fontforge engine, if false, glyphs will be generated with a fixed width equal to fontHeight.
+In most cases, this will produce an extra blank space for each glyph.
+If set to true, no extra space will be generated.
+Each glyph will have a width that matches its boundaries.

 #### startCodepoint

 Type: `integer` Default: `0xF101`